GitLiveApp/GitLive/_sections/videocalling-vscode.md

 #### Ending the Call

-Once the call has been ended, a message will appear notifying both participants.
+Once the call has ended, a message will appear notifying both participants.
 At this point, you can close the tab in your browser and return to your IDE.

 ![End the Call](/uploads/video-call-ended.jpg "End the Call"){:class="screenshot"}